 As part of the College's Homecoming festivities, the Office of Student Activities and the Student Activities Board sponsor the annual Homecoming Dance for students.

 Students may set up booths with information about their countries and provide activities or food for people to get a better sense of the true culture.
-Past festivals have included performances in Goddard Theater of singing, dancing, and storytelling.
+Past festivals have included performances in Goddard Auditorium of singing, dancing and storytelling.
 Fashion shows are also popular as dress varies a great deal by region.

-The International Festival is a time when the Earlham community can reflect on its truly international diversity.
+The Global Celebration is a time when the Earlham community can reflect on its truly international diversity.
 All students come away with a better understanding of the global nature of Earlham and how it impacts their lives as students of the world.